Learn how to filter, read, create, update, and clear the dropdown column on monday boards using the platform API

 The dropdown column lets a user select one or more options from a list.
-You can use the API to read, create, filter by, update, and clear the dropdown column.
+The API allows you to read, filter, create, update, and clear the dropdown column.

 You can query the dropdown column using the column_values object that enables you to return column-specific subfields by sending a fragment in your query.
 Values for the dropdown column are of the DropdownValue type.